ibm-cloud-docs/schematics/sc-agentb1-deploy.md

 - The cluster, {{site.data.keyword.cos_full_notm}} instance, and {{site.data.keyword.cos_full_notm}} bucket are created in the same resource group.
 - Record the `cluster ID`, `cluster resource group`, and `region` of the {{site.data.keyword.containershort}} cluster the agent deploys.
 - The `{{site.data.keyword.cos_full}} instance name`, `{{site.data.keyword.cos_full_notm}} bucket name` of the {{site.data.keyword.objectstorageshort}} bucket is used for agent temporary data storage.
 The resource group and region of the {{site.data.keyword.cos_full_notm}} instance and bucket must be the same as the cluster.
-- Optional - if you need to expose or update the proxy server to an Agent microservices, refer to, [configuring {{site.data.keyword.bpshort}} agents to a proxy server](/docs/schematics?topic=schematics-proxy-agent-overview).
+- Optional - if you need to update the proxy server to an Agent microservices, refer to [configuring {{site.data.keyword.bpshort}} agents to a proxy server](/docs/schematics?topic=schematics-proxy-agent-overview).
 - Optional - if you are using a private Git instance, you need to establish the connection with an agent through certificate.
 For more information, see [steps to associate an agent with private Git instance](/docs/schematics?topic=schematics-faqs-agent&interface=cli#faqs-git-instance-cert).

    You need to see that the `Cluster`, and the `{{site.data.keyword.cos_full_notm}} instance` are in the same resource group.